AliSolaxay35/AliSolaxay35/README.md

 - 🐺 A Leftist, Shamanist Coder — Howling Like A Lone Wolf For Justice.
 - 🏕️ I Love Traveling And Exploring Nature.
 - 🗣️ I Speak English, Türkçe, Azərbaycan Türkcəsi, Deutsch And Farsi (Persian).
-- 🔬 I’m Familiar With Conducting Most Clinical Trials.
+- 🔬 I'm Familiar With Conducting Most Clinical Trials.
+- 🎶 I'm Passionate About Azerbaijani Muğam And Traditional Instruments Like Tar And Qamança.
 - 🎮 One Of My Hobbies Is Video Games And 🎨 I Also Enjoy Artwork And Graphics.
 -  <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=alisolaxay35" alt="alisolaxay35" /></a> </p>